-There will be an out of zone ballot held on THURSDAY 25 OCTOBER 2018 for students not living in the school’s home zone.
+There will be an out of zone ballot held on TUESDAY 22 OCTOBER 2019 for students not living in the school’s home zone.
 An application form must be completed for siblings of current out of zone enrolled children.
 This is part of the out of zone procedures set down by the Ministry of Education.
-Ballot application forms are available from the school office between Monday to Friday, 8am to 4pm or see below for an application form.
+Ballot application forms are available from the school office between Monday to Friday, 8am to 4pm or can be downloaded as attached below.
 Please email firstname.lastname@example.org if you require any further information.

 APPLICATIONS FOR OUT OF ZONE ENROLMENTS WILL BE PROCESSED IN THE FOLLOWING ORDER OF PRIORITY

 The enrolment of out of zone students is governed by the provisions of the Education Act 1989.
 If there are more applicants in the priority groups than there are places available, selection within the priority group will be by a ballot conducted in accordance with instructions issued by the Secretary for Education under Section 11G (1) of the Education Act 1989.

 - First priority is given to any applicant who is accepted for enrolment in a special programme run by the school and approved by the Secretary for Education.

 (This priority category is not applicable at this school because the school does not run a special programme approved by the Secretary.)

 - Second priority is given to any applicant who is the sibling of a current student at the school.